 The nepetalactone in catnip is an effective flea deterrent for dogs and cats.
 Research also shows that the herb can drive away mosquitoes.

-Placing catnip plants around your home will prevent flea and mosquito infestation.
+Dog owners can place catnip plants around their homes will prevent flea and mosquito infestation.
 Sprinkling catnip on your dog’s bed and his favorite areas in the house also helps deter fleas.